Important context: teaching and assessment system, and the enrollment capacity in our courses (modules).

+At the UPV, you won’t find auditorium-style classrooms; classrooms are relatively small.
+Classes are not recorded, and in-person attendance is generally required and often controlled.
+Theory classes are combined with practical classes in computer classrooms, laboratories, or art studios.
 Final exams account for only a small percentage of the final grade, and students earn points through various assessment activities conducted during class time, including classroom exercises, presentations, group work, laboratory exercises, or mid-semester exams.

-What subjects can I choose?
+What courses (subjects/modules) can I choose?

 We do not offer specific courses for exchange students.
 Exchange students are enrolled in the same subjects as our UPV students, which are mostly taught in Spanish.